MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: Limitations

 \section{Limitations}

-This work focuses on improving \textsc{Steve-1} through the introduction of What-Where-When episodic memory, significantly enhancing the agent’s ability to retain and recall past events for more efficient task-solving.
-However, while our agent is capable of following textual instructions like \textsc{Steve-1}, we have not tested its integration with LLM-augmented agents for high-level planning, which could be particularly useful for solving more complex, long-horizon tasks.
-Future work could explore combining \mrsteve with LLM-based planners to solve more complex tasks that require both detailed planning and efficient memory recall, further enhancing the agent’s versatility.
+This work focuses on improving \steveone through the introduction of What-Where-When episodic memory, significantly enhancing the agent's ability to retain and recall past events for more efficient task-solving.
+Our experiments demonstrate that \mrsteve exhibits significantly enhanced performance when integrated with LLM-augmented agents for high-level planning.
+However, current limitations prevent the high-level planner from accessing PEM in the low-level controller.
+Future work could explore enabling PEM access for high-level planners, which could generate more accurate plans by leveraging the agent's episodic memories, further enhancing the system's capabilities for complex, long-horizon tasks.

-We list up few more limitations.
+We list up a few more limitations.
 First, our experiments are limited to surface-level exploration in the Minecraft environment, omitting underground navigation, which is a crucial aspect of the game as mining plays a central role.
 However, our hierarchical exploration methods based on visitation map could easily be extended to include vertical dimensions.
 Additionally, while our VPT-Nav demonstrated strong navigation abilities in plains biomes, more challenging terrains, such as crossing cliffs that require skills like building bridges, were not addressed.
-Lastly, we used exact position data in Minecraft, which may limit the model's adaptability to robotics task where positional information is often noisy.
-One possible direction is adapting \mrsteve in environments with noisy position.
+Lastly, we used exact position data in Minecraft, which may limit the model's adaptability to robotics tasks where positional information is often noisy.
+One possible direction is adapting \mrsteve in environments with noisy positions.